raspberrypilearning/cd-intermediate-wearables-sushi/en/step_9.md

     }
 ```

-There's a bit of math in here too!
+There's a bit of math in here!
 It's there to pick a nice selection of colours evenly from across the whole rainbow.

-+ All that's left is to **call** the function.
++ All that's left is to call the function.
 Change the `loop` function so that it has just this line of code in it.
 Then verify and upload your sketch to see a lovely rainbow of colours.

 ```
     void loop() {